Dexter09-png/doctor-appointment-scheduler/README.md

 #Doctor Appointment Scheduler

-A Python Tkinter-based Appointment Scheduling System integrated with MongoDB to perform complete CRUD operations.
-The application allows users to efficiently add, view, update, and delete appointment records through an intuitive graphical interface.
+A Python Tkinter-based application integrated with MongoDB to perform full CRUD operations for managing doctor appointments.
+Users can add, view, update, and delete appointment records via a simple, user-friendly graphical interface.
+Built with Python, Tkinter, and PyMongo for efficient data management and storage.

 #Features